ddtraveller/TEFLTools/syllabus/Holistic_Healing_Arts_and_Practices.md

 #### **Module 5: Other Healing Methods**
 - Introduction to medical herbalism
-- Balneotherapy, DMSO and Methylene Blue Overview
+- Balneotherapy, Activated charcoal, DMSO and Methylene Blue Overview
 - Vibrational healing with sound and music
 - Color and light therapies
 - Prayer, ritual, and spiritual practices in healing